-Preparing Pupils for their Future
+Preparing Boys for their Future

 Technology is now an integral part of life, from how we communicate and connect with others, to how we collaborate, share and plan.
 Every job is now a technology job, from farming to medicine, law to politics.
 The importance of giving young people the opportunity to develop strong digital skills cannot be overstated.